US sanctions Bosnian Serb leader Milorad Dodik over corruption | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The actions of Serb nationalist Milorad Dodik "threaten the stability" of Bosnia & Herzegovina and the entire region, the US Treasury has said.
+The actions of Serb nationalist Milorad Dodik "threaten the stability" of Bosnia and Herzegovina and the entire region, the US Treasury has said.

 The US Treasury said Dodik improperly used his position to amass riches through a patronage system of bribery and graft.